EducationalTestingService/python-zpar/README.rst

     the     DT   10  NMOD
     market  NN   8   PMOD
     ?       .
 0   P

+    Do      VBP  -1  ROOT   do
+    n't     RB   0   VMOD   n't
+    you     PRP  0   SUB    you
+    want    VBP  0   VMOD   want
+    to      TO   5   VMOD   to
+    come    VB   3   VMOD   come
+    with    IN   5   VMOD   with
+    me      PRP  6   PMOD   me
+    to      TO   5   VMOD   to
+    the     DT   10  NMOD   the
+    market  NN   8   PMOD   market
+    ?       .
+0   P      ?

 Detailed usage with comments is shown in the included file